-A Hot Tap is done when a connection to a water main or sewer force main is required without interrupting flow in the existing main.
+A hot tap is done when a connection to a water main or sewer force main is required without interrupting flow in the existing main.
 This process is called hot tapping.
 We tap into a “live” water or sewer line without turning it off.
 This means that while water (or sewer) is running, we attach a sleeve, a valve, and a tapping (drilling) machine, then drill a hole into the pipe.
 When we’re finished, we remove the tapping machine and leave the sleeve and valve behind.
 This allows contractors to attach pipes as necessary.
 At N.S.
 Pawliuk & Son Contracting Ltd., we have over 300 tapping sleeves in our inventory, reducing the project time since we don’t have to wait on sleeves to be manufactured and shipped.

 For example, a hot tap may be used when adding a fire hydrant, creating water service or sewer service to a new building or subdivision.
 This is done without disruption to water consumers in the area (such as businesses, residents, and institutions).